 Direct current generation can only be installed in parallel with the utility's system using a synchronous inverter.
-The design shall be such as to disconnect this synchronous inverter upon a utility system interruption.
+The design shall be such as to disconnect this synchronous inverter upon a utility system event.
+Inverters intended to provide local grid support during system events that result in voltage and/or frequency excursions as described in Section II.A.1 shall be provided with the required onboard functionality to allow for the equipment to remain online for the duration of the event.